jcs/xdimmer/README.md

 backlight is dimmed to
 *percent*
 in
-*steps*
+*dim steps*
 steps, unless the
 *-n*
 option was specified.
-Once keyboard or mouse input is detected, the screen backlight is restored to its previous brightness value.
+Once keyboard or mouse input is detected, the screen backlight is restored to its previous brightness value in
+*brighten steps*
+steps.

 On OpenBSD, if the
 *-k*